jacobangel/workerplex/README.md

 - Demonstrate how the worker can talk to the service worker to leverage offline caching scenarios
 - This is ideally very interface driven. how do we share those without coupling too much.

+- Okay, starting to get my head around what exactly we're doing here.
+Need to further formalize the relationship between the client and bridge redux instances.